1. Services for Submitted Samples

 2. Membership Information

 Our facility is pleased to offer open-access use of mass spectrometry instrumentation to members of the UC Davis community.
-Our annual memberships include consultation and training on one instrument for up to two users, 24/7 access to the facilities, no annual limit on the number of samples to be analyzed, and technical support.
+Our annual memberships include consultation and training on one instrument for up to two users, access to the facilities, and technical support.
 Our current rate is $1652 per membership (effective July 1, 2012), is billed on the fiscal year basis, and current members can operate an additional instrument (eg, MALDI and ESI) for $500/yr.
 Our new triple-quad LCMS service is $1652/yr by itself (can't be added as a 2nd instrument).
+We only have a limited number of LCMS slots/year and samples are typically run in the PM into the evening.

 Please contact us for more information.